fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 Meanwhile buttons—real buttons rather than links styled to appear as buttons—are implemented with the HTML _button_ element (`<button>`).

-These HTML elements may share the surface-level commonality that “you click it, then something happens” but that‘s where the similarity ends.

 A link:

 * _goes somewhere_